How to change screen/display resolution in Ubuntu 9.10

 This article will introduce you to the diff command on Linux which is used to compare two files and display the “differences” between the two.
 I will also provide you with a Bash shell script to compare two files and simply output if they are the same or not.
 Lets begin with the basic usage … Read more

-How to create MD5 Checksums and validate a file in Linux
+How to Generate MD5 Checksums and Validate a File in Linux [2024]

 md5 checksum linux, create md5, md5 checksum

-This article will explain how to generate a MD5 Checksum on a file or list of files and also how to validate a file against a known MD5 Checksum.
+This article will explain how to generate a MD5 Checksum on a file or list of files on Linux and how to validate a file against a known checksum.
+We’ll give you easy-to-follow examples as well as explanations.
+Let’s get started!
 What is a MD5 Checksum?
-The MD5 checksum is a widely used cryptographic hash function that produces a 128-bit (16-byte) hash value.
-It’s commonly used to … Read more
+The MD5 checksum is a widely used cryptographic hash … Read more

 How to install a FTP server on Linux in 30 seconds